-- Registrar's Office at Trinity Commons - Dean of Community Life and Standards Office at Hamlin Hall
+- Registrar's Office at Trinity Commons - Dean of Community Life and Standards Office located at Student Success and Enrollment in the Admissions Building

 In the event a student has been officially determined to be missing and he/she has not registered a contact person, the local law enforcement authorities will be notified that the student is missing.
 All students are advised that any missing student younger than 18 years of age and not emancipated will have his or her parent or guardian notified in addition to any confidential contact and local law enforcement officials.